28–32 Coppergate

 In the 17th century, a floor was inserted into the hall, to make this part of the building three-storeyed, and fireplaces were also added.
 The building was further altered in about 1800.
 Originally, each shop had its own entrance, and there were pointed shop windows, but the current shopfronts date from the 19th century.
-28 Coppergate was restored in 1988, and then 30 Coppergate was restored in 1994.
+No. 28 was restored in 1988, and then No. 30 was restored in 1994.

-On the first floor are a couple of fragments of 17th century painted wall plaster.
+On the first floor are a couple of fragments of 17th-century painted wall plaster.
 Some decorative plasterwork and fireplaces of this date also survive.

-The building was grade II* listed in 1954, with a note that it was an "apparently rare building type of which few other examples were known nationally", although 41–45 Goodramgate represents a more complete example in the same city.
+The building was Grade II* listed in 1954, with a note that it was an "apparently rare building type of which few other examples were known nationally", although 41–45 Goodramgate represents a more complete example in the same city.
 It is currently divided into two shops, one of which is the haberdashery Duttons for Buttons.